devops-surya/devops-training/FEB-2023/Git/Git.md

 ```

 ## Rebase :
+* Rebase will be used when you want to change the base of the branch.
 ![preview](../images/git47.png)
 * Create  a branch-a and create a a1.txt file in it. do git add , git commit.
 * switch to master branch and create file rebase.txt, do git add and git commit.